Leadership reinvention isn’t optional. You redefine and recreate, or you get left behind.

 9) Join a leadership peer group that is heterogeneous rather than homogeneous in its make-up.
 There is no better leadership vantage point than having a front row view of other’s business issues and challenges (and how they handle them).

 It always saddens me when a leader has obviously stayed past his/her prime.
-You can almost see the organizational decay and impending business vulnerability begin to set in.
-What constitutes everyone’s prime is different, but at least you can push yourself to be the best you can be.
+You can almost see the organizational decay and impending business vulnerabilities begin to set in.
+What constitutes everyone’s prime is different, but at least you can push yourself to be the best you can be for as long as you can.

 - Leadership and Life Is About Reinvention (capacity-building.com)